GabeScott/standard-works-vault/General Conference/2025 April - Divine Authority, Sublime Young Men.md

 Now, ours is not always a very demonstrative church.
 Here, we do understatement.

-But still, seeing this rolling thunder of newly ordained priesthood holders spreading across the earth, I wondered—in a “church of joy” kind of way—if it shouldn’t be shouted from the rooftops.
+But still, seeing this rolling thunder of newly ordained priesthood holders spreading across the earth, I wondered—in a “church of joy”[^1] kind of way—if it shouldn’t be shouted from the rooftops.
 “Today,” I thought, “there should be trumpets and crashing cymbals and blazing Roman candles.
 There should be parades!”

 Knowing God’s power for what it truly is, we were witness to the disruption of the very patterns of this world by godly authority spreading across the earth.

 These ordinations launch these young men into lifetimes of service as they will find themselves in consequential times and places where their presence and prayers and the powers of the priesthood of God they hold will profoundly matter.

 This controlled chain reaction began with a ministering angel sent of God.
-The resurrected John the Baptist of ancient times appeared to Joseph and Oliver, placed his hands on their heads, and said, “Upon you my fellow servants, in the name of Messiah I confer the Priesthood of Aaron, which holds the keys of the ministering of angels, and of the gospel of repentance, and of baptism by immersion for the remission of sins” (Doctrine and Covenants 13:1).
+The resurrected John the Baptist of ancient times appeared to Joseph and Oliver, placed his hands on their heads, and said, “Upon you my fellow servants, in the name of Messiah I confer the Priesthood of Aaron, which holds the keys of the ministering of angels, and of the gospel of repentance, and of baptism by immersion for the remission of sins” ([[D&C 13.1|Doctrine and Covenants 13:1]]).

 John called this authority the “Priesthood of Aaron,” after Moses’s brother and priesthood companion.
-Anciently, the holders of this priesthood of Aaron were to teach and assist with ordinances—ordinances that focused discipleship on the future Messiah, the Lord Jesus Christ (see Deuteronomy 33:10).
+Anciently, the holders of this priesthood of Aaron were to teach and assist with ordinances—ordinances that focused discipleship on the future Messiah, the Lord Jesus Christ (see [[Deuteronomy 33.10|Deuteronomy 33:10]]).

 The book of Numbers explicitly assigns to holders of the priesthood of Aaron the tasks of handling the vessels of the ordinances.
-“And thou shalt appoint Aaron and his sons ... and their charge shall be ... the table ... and the vessels of the sanctuary wherewith they minister” (Numbers 3:10, 31).
+“And thou shalt appoint Aaron and his sons … and their charge shall be … the table … and the vessels of the sanctuary wherewith they minister” ([[Numbers 3.10|Numbers 3:10, 31]][[Numbers 3.31|]]).

 The Old Testament ordinance of animal sacrifice was fulfilled and replaced through the Savior’s life and Atonement.
 That ancient ordinance was replaced with the ordinance we now call the sacrament of the Lord’s Supper.